 Climate refers to all the factors that make up the weather of a particular place on earth.
-It includes rain fall, temperature, wind, storms, and seasonal changes.
-There are four major climates on earth: cold, temperate, warm, and tropical.
+It includes rainfall, temperature, wind, storms, and seasonal changes.
+There are four major types climate zones on earth: cold, temperate, warm, and tropical.
 There are also many many different sub-sets of these major types.